scsm-ua/kirtan-guide-en/songs/aruna-basane-sonara-suraja.md

     chaudikete dhvani   ki apūrva śuni bahujana ucharola hare kṛṣṇa rāma    nāma divya-dhāma hari hari hari bolo

 What a remarkable sound is heard in all directions bringing jubilation to all the people.
-The devotees chant the divine Names “Hare, Krishna, Rāma,” and the tran- scendental abode manifests.
+The devotees chant the divine Names “Hare, Krishna, Rāma,” and the transcendental abode manifests.
 Chant Hari Hari Hari!

 #### 6

     phālgunī pūrṇimā    hindola raṅgimā sujana-bhajana rāge
     saṅkīrtana sane  marama gahane nā jāni kibhāva jāge

 On His holy appearance day, the festival of Holly takes place.
 All the devotees are chanting as well as all the Hindus.
-No-one can understand the feeling and the substance that comes within the heart from that saṅkīr- tan.
+No-one can understand the feeling and the substance that comes within the heart from that saṅkīrtan.

 #### 7